MichaelCade/90DaysOfDevOps/Days/day11.md

 ```
 func main() {
     challenge := "#90DaysOfDevOps"
     const daystotal = 90
 ```

 ## Data Types
-In the above examples we have not defined the type of variables, this is because we can give it a value here and Go is smart enough to know what that type is or at least can infer what it is based on the value you have stored.
-However if we want user input this will require a specific type.
+In the above examples, we have not defined the type of variables, this is because we can give it a value here and Go is smart enough to know what that type is or at least can infer what it is based on the value you have stored.
+However, if we want a user to input this will require a specific type.

 We have used Strings and Integers in our code so far.
 Integers for the number of days and strings are for the name of the challenge.

 It is also important to note that each data type can do different things and behaves differently.
-For example integers can multiply where as strings do not.
+For example, integers can multiply where strings do not.

 There are four categories